emilyresch/resch_homework_6/README.md

 Some issues: when I tried to add a function that put the searched city as a button in "search history" this broke my code.
 I also couldn't get the current/future buttons to appear at the top of their div (I tried a lot of things so I need a new pair of eyes on it).
 I need to finish up with local storage.
+UV index was not included in the object...

 This time around I took a bunch of time to pseudo code and prepare for what was involved in this project.
 So, I have a good idea of where everything needs to happen but not entirely sure how to execute.